RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

    .. figure:: SDcard_macOS_ApplePi-Baker_image.png
       :align: center

 #.
-It's coffee time, application will show you the Estimated Time for accomplishment.
+It's coffee time.
+The application will show you the estimated time for accomplishment.

    .. figure:: SDcard_macOS_ApplePi-Baker_wait.png
       :align: center

 #.
-When the operation is complete, the status will show as Idle.
+When the operation is finished, the status will change to idle.

    .. figure:: SDcard_macOS_ApplePi-Baker_quit.png
       :align: center